panachainy/python101/README.md

 - Create new project `django-admin startproject <your-project-name>`

-- freeze version dependency `pip freeze > requirements.txt`

 - update dependency `pip install -r requirements.txt`

+> If you have new dependency you can freeze your dependency by `pip freeze > requirements.txt` command.

 ## Migration